 WHAT DO YOU THINK?

-If you have ever known a two-year-old child or been one yourself, you know they just do wrong things.
-No one has to teach them to be selfish, want their own way or do something they shouldn’t and then try to hide it.
-Doing the wrong thing just comes naturally.
-This situation didn’t start with two year olds.
+Doing the wrong thing is just something that comes naturally.
+But selfishness didn’t just start with two year olds.
 It began way back in the book of Genesis with Adam and Eve.

 WHAT DOES GOD SAY ABOUT THIS?